Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order: Determination of the gluon TMD

-where we kept only track of those contributions of order $e^{- \rho}$ and $e^{-\sigma}$ which are needed to regulate integrals over the momentum fraction $z$ and/or transverse momenta, which are not convergent within dimensional regularization.
-Real splitting functions for the unpolarized ($\tilde{P}_{gg}^{(f)}$) and linearly polarized ($\tilde{P}_{gg}^{(h)}$) gluon read
+\end{widetext} where we kept only track of those contributions of order $e^{- \rho}$ and $e^{-\sigma}$ which are needed to regulate integrals over the momentum fraction $z$ and/or transverse momenta, which are not convergent within dimensional regularization.
+Real splitting functions for the unpolarized ($\tilde{P}_{gg}^{(f)}$) and linearly polarized ($\tilde{P}_{gg}^{(h)}$) gluon read \begin{widetext}

-where we used $\lt = \kt - \qt$.
+\end{widetext} where we used $\lt = \kt - \qt$.
 Note that the splitting function corresponding to $f_g$ coincides with the real transverse momentum splitting function derived in \cite{Hentschinski:2017ayz} if we set $\rho = \infty = \sigma$.

 As demonstrated in \cite{Hentschinski:2017ayz}, this splitting function coincides with the DGLAP splitting function in the limit $\kt \to 0$, reduces to the real part of the leading order BFKL kernel in the limit $z \to 0$ and yields the real leading order kernel of the CCFM equation in the limit $\qt \to \kt$.
 The present calculation provides on the other hand an opportunity to determine the still missing virtual contribution to this splitting function.
 We further note -- in agreement with the result presented in \cite{Echevarria:2015uaa} -- that the coefficient of the singularity $z \to 1$ vanishes for the polarized splitting, Eq.~\eqref{eq:splitting_fordistributions_h} in the collinear limit $\kt \to 0$, after averaging additionally over the azimuthal angle of the incoming gluon.
 For finite $\kt$ this singularity is on the other hand present and requires a treatment similar to the case of the unpolarized gluon TMD PDF.
 With the integrated real corrections -- relevant for the current discussion which is based on high energy factorization -- we finally have: